kidlat2024/kidlatnews/content/news/2023/Migrant Worker Learns the Bitter Truth His Kumpadre Had Been Riding His Honda While He Was Away.md

 The thought lit his face.
 He had seen one a couple of times ridden by a mailman during his [one-year stint](/tags/migrant-workers/) in [Taipei](/tags/taipei/).
 He thought it was a pretty neat bike with nice curves--utilitarian, trustworthy and reliable.
 But he didn't actually think he would want one--until now.

->He closed his eyes and pictured himself riding a red-and-white Supercub liesurely along the beach, stopping to buy *buko* juice and *turon* along the way.
-He would ride her and they would watch the sunset together, sipping *buko* juice and eating *turon*.
+>He closed his eyes and pictured himself riding a red-and-white Supercub liesurely along the beach, stopping to buy buko juice and turon along the way.
+He would ride her and they would watch the sunset together, sipping buko juice and munching on a turon.

 *Yes, a shiny new Honda Supercub would do.*

 He thought of his *kumpare*, how they had fun riding bikes together during their college days.
-He knew *he* had lusted over his Honda ever since *he* laid eyes on her back then.
+He knew *he* had lusted over his Honda ever since he laid eyes on her back then.
 If he really wanted his CB750 so badly, he would let him have it, for old times’ sake.

 He got up and let his fingers run along the Honda's fuel tank and then gripped her handles one last time.
-"We've had some fun, didn't we?," he thought, "now it's time to say goodbye."
+"We've had some fun, didn't we?" he thought, "now it's time to say goodbye."

 And his lying wife? *He can have her, too.*